 There was also a time before I stopped going to class where those girls were talking about buying makeup.
 One girl mentioned that her mom had given her $200 for makeup.
 Because of this, I felt that I wouldn’t be able to really be friends and hang out with those girls as there was no way I would ever ask my parents for money for makeup.
 Any time I asked my parents for money, they would get stressed because they didn’t have any.
 Makeup was hardly important enough to make them stress over how to provide for me.

 Yet I did have make-up.
 I had a ton of make-up and beauty supplies.
 How did I get them?
 They were all stolen.
 In keeping up with meeting all the boys we were meeting, Kathy and I started stealing make-up from the local K-mart.
 Make-up wasn’t the only thing we stole.
-We also stole books, movies, and clothing.
-However, the most common thing we stole was food.
+We also stole books, movies, clothing, and food.